birc-stormtroopers/bv/README.md

 }
 ```

+When iterating through the words, we should do that in reverse, so we don't accidentally overwrite a word we are going to use later.
+We always refer to words at the current word-index or earlier, so running through the words right-to-left is safe.

 After shifting, the initial words in the array should hold zeros, since that is what we expect to shift in from the edge when we shift, and I explicitly set those.
 Then I use `bv_clean(v)` to clean up the bits I shifted out into the unused bit, to ensure that they behave like zeros from here on.
 (They will behave like zeros if the *are* zeros).

 You could also split the shifting function into two parts, since shifting an integral number of words is easier and cheaper than dealing with `k > 0`, and then you don't have to deal with the case when `ws-k == ws`, so you could get a faster version.